FranceLim/Project-1-Group-3/README.md

 # Project-1-Group-3
-## Covid Analysis
+## Covid-19 Analysis

 Team Members: Lily Da, Sukhi Kaur, Lena Thongdara, John Nguyen & Francisco Lim

 Project Description: We will focus on Covid datasets in relation to the United States.

 Research Questions to Answer:
-  - What is the efficacy of being full vaccinated or partially vaccinated?
+  - What is the efficiency of being full vaccinated or partially vaccinated?
   - What is the impact of Covid-19 as a population in the United States?
   - Did Covid-19 have an effect on unemployment?
   - How many people quit or were laid off? (what is the correlation?)